fractalic/TiddlMeThis/README.md

 download, along with the tiddler properties you would like to generate for them.
 1. Run pull_files.py in python3
     1. `python3 pull_files.py`
 1. Import the files into your tiddlywiki.
-Assuming you are in the directory of your tiddlywiki, run
+Copy the `importables` folder to the directory of your tiddlywiki, then run
-    1. `xargs tiddlywiki --load < _importables`
+    1. `xargs tiddlywiki --load < importables/_importables`